About CyberGuards

 Most pentest reports are written for filing, not fixing.

-We started CyberGuards because the engineering teams we worked with all had the same complaint about the pentests they had paid for: a thick PDF, a stack of generic CVE descriptions, and no clear path from finding to fix.
-The version of the engagement that worked — a senior tester, a clear proof per finding, a paste-ready remediation, and a retest of reported findings — turned out to be hard to buy.
+The engineering teams we worked with shared the same complaint: a thick PDF, generic CVE descriptions, and no clear path from finding to fix.
+The version that actually worked — a senior tester end-to-end, a working proof per finding, a paste-ready remediation, and a retest of reported findings — was hard to buy.

 How the team evolved